arslbbt/optima-class/README.md

 Dropdowns data class
 use optima\models\Dropdowns;

-# Updating Package on packagist instrctions
+# Updating Package on packagist instrctions using version number
 You must update version no. in current repo otherwise changes will not be reflected in packagist.org , it means on composer update changes would not be detected.

-# Change log
+# Updating Package on packagist instrctions using new release
-New Function `Cms::custom_settings` added to get custom settings
+after commiting the new changes you can go to release tab and draft new relase in order to reflect on packagist.org